mpv-player/mpv/DOCS/man/en/options.rst

         ``--vd--lavc-o=debug=pict``

+``--vd-lavc-show-all=<yes|no>``
+    Show even broken/corrupt frames (default: yes).
+If this option is set to no, libavcodec won't output frames that were either decoded before an initial keyframe was decoded, or frames that are recognized as corrupted.

 ``--vd-lavc-skiploopfilter=<skipvalue> (H.264 only)``
     Skips the loop filter (AKA deblocking) during H.264 decoding.
 Since the filtered frame is supposed to be used as reference for decoding